BuddhistCAT/New-Project-Template/documentation/README.md

 Make sure that under `Add a path to your YAML config file` it says `transifex.yml` and click `Apply`.

 Set `Push translations` to `100% translated or updated (for 100% translated) and under `How would you like Transifex to push translations to GitHub?` choose `Commit directly`.
 Then click `Save & Sync`.

+### 5) Starting working in Transifex

+You are now all set and ready to translate.
+Have fun!